bakhe8/Master/deployment.md

 - **Cross-Browser Compatibility**: Test the theme on major browsers (Chrome, Firefox, Safari).

 ### ✅ Branding & Assets
-- **Branding**: Double-check that all references to the old "Raed" theme have been replaced with "Beto".
+- **Branding**: Double-check that all references to the old "Raed" theme have been replaced with "NeedsBoxes".
 - **Asset Optimization**: Ensure that all CSS and JavaScript files are optimized and bundled into `theme.css` and `theme.js`.
-Unused assets should be removed.
+Unused assets from the original "Raed" theme should be removed.
-- **Images**: All placeholder images have been replaced with Beto's official assets.
+- **Images**: All placeholder images have been replaced with NeedsBoxes' official assets.

 ### ✅ Configuration & Content
 - **`twilight.json`**: Validate that the `twilight.json` file is well-formed and all theme settings, options, and homepage components are correctly defined.